-The Board has set a maximum level of gearing of 25% of the Company's net assets.
+The Board has set a gearing level of between 5% and 25% of the Company's net assets.
+Any gearing ratio outside these limits will be subject to Board approval.

 The Company has the ability to invest a proportion (up to 25% of its gross assets) in preference shares, bonds and other debt instruments, although no more than 10% of any one issue may be held.
 In addition, a maximum of 10% of the Company's gross assets can be held in cash, where the Investment Manager believes market or economic conditions make equity investment unattractive or while seeking appropriate investment opportunities or to maintain liquidity.